Build Your Strategy

 - Have you had the opportunity to travel and/or work abroad?
 Do you speak a language other than English?
 Think about how you can turn these into an accomplishment statement that demonstrates your cultural awareness, flexibility, global perspective, cross cultural communication skills, etc.

-Be able to articulate your goals and objectives to an employer and confidently explain, “Why you want this job.”
+Be able to articulate your goals and objectives to an employer and confidently explain why you are qualified for and want their specific job.”
 It makes good sense to be strategic and have back-up plans.
 Develop a clear Plan A, a Plan B and even a Plan C. This way you approach your job search in an open-minded, realistic, and prepared fashion.
 For back-up plans, consider:

 - Are you willing to relocate for a position (even if for a short period of time)?

-- Are you willing to lower your salary expectations for a job and for experience?
+- Are you willing to lower your salary expectations for a job (for example, in order to gain greater experience)?

-- Are you willing to work in a non-profit, a government, an educational or a high tech environment when you imagined working someplace else?
+- Are you willing to work in a nonprofit, a government agency, or an educational or high tech environment when you had imagined working someplace else?

 Successful job seekers are creative job seekers.
 Sending out a resume and waiting for a response is not an effective approach.
 Use a combination of job-hunting strategies for best results.

 - Internet — Although the internet is a powerful job-hunting tool, it shouldn't be your only job search resource since thousands of job seekers reply to advertisements posted online.